kahootali/first-contributions/I20-0799-Ameera-Haider.md

 **Q3) Docker Container Creation and Screenshot**

-Screenshots of the Docker container creation command and the logs have been added to the repository.
+Screenshots of the Docker container creation command and the logs have been added to the repository